-The nomination process for two new awards, Best Creative Programming Award and Best Campaign Award remains open for organisations to enter until 30th October.
-Winners of these two new public awards will receive a full day’s personalised programme of consultancy support.
+The nomination process for two new awards, Best Creative Programming Award and Best Campaign Award has now closed.
+Thank you to all those who took the time to submit such fantastic applications.
+Winners of these two new public awards will be announced on the night and receive a full day’s personalised programme of consultancy support.

 “It feels great to be part of the cultural climate community!
 Sustainability is integral to everything we do at Depot; it’s one of our core values, but it requires constant commitment and dedication.
 This nomination is a powerful affirmation for our team and will inspire us to go further.”

 The BRIT school, famous for giving the world Adele, Jessie J and Loyle Carner amongst many others, joins the Depot in Best Newcomer and Ray Oudkerk, Assistant Principal feels that this is just the beginning:

 “The BRIT School is proud of the steps we have taken on our BRIT Goes Green Campaign and delighted to have been nominated as Best Newcomer.
 Our staff and students have embraced using their creative voices to move us forward at pace.
 At the start of this term, I overheard a Year 11 student telling a new Year 10 student, they needed to “recycle properly because BRIT Goes Green” and realised we had come a long way in our first year of focus.
 Julie’s Bicycle have really supported us on this journey so far and we look forward to pushing the Green ambitions we have embedded in our strategic five year plan.”

 The Creative Green programme is not just transforming UK culture.